Issues related to coronavirus (COVID-19) affecting the delivery of council services will be posted here. Please check below for the latest updates.

 While the suspension of bulk uplift is in place please do not leave items on the street.
 These items will not be collected.
 Please leave any unwanted items safely on your own property such as your back garden or your back court and remain mindful of any fire risk.

-Whilst adhering to the Government advice on social distancing, please share the above with any neighbours who may not have access online to this information
+Whilst adhering to the Government advice on physical distancing, please share the above with any neighbours who may not have access online to this information.

 City Property Glasgow - Our offices are now closed, but you can still contact us.